- Despite Bitcoin’s popularity, several alternatives — altcoins — have emerged over time. This is the 2nd in our series of explainers for altcoins.

-In 2008/9, Satoshi Nakamoto, by launching Bitcoin, introduced the world to cryptocurrencies.
-Over time, several alternative tokens or “Altcoins” have emerged, such as Namecoin, Litecoin, Ripple, Ethereum, and more.
+In 2008/9, Satoshi Nakamoto introduced the world to cryptocurrencies by launching Bitcoin.
+Over time, many alternative tokens or “Altcoins” have emerged, such as Namecoin, Litecoin, Ripple, Ethereum, and more.
 While some of these have gained popularity, many have been lost in the crowd.

 When Litecoin was released on GitHub in 2011, it became the second most notable altcoin after Namecoin.
-That said, the steady proliferation of altcoins raises a pertinent question: why, at all, do we need alternatives to Bitcoin?
-There are two different answers.
-First, to overcome the limitations of BTC.
-But there are also numerous different use cases for and this puts the onus on altcoins to be substantially disruptive.
+One of the reasons we need alternatives to Bitcoin, is to overcome the limitations of BTC.
+Litecoin’s aim is to do just that.

 Creation of Litecoin

-As such, in comparison, the timelines of bitcoin and litecoin are quite similar.
-Yet, while bitcoins continued to become more expensive in terms of transaction fees, Litecoin remained relatively cheaper and more stable in this regard.
+As such, the timelines of Bitcoin and Litecoin are quite similar in comparison.
+However, while Bitcoin has continued to become more expensive in terms of transaction fees, Litecoin has remained cheaper and more stable in this regard.
 After Litecoin’s release, Lee joined Coinbase, only to quit in 2017 and dedicate his focus on developing and managing the Litecoin Foundation.

 Litecoin as an Alternative to Bitcoin